MichaelAyles/KiDoom/BLOG.md

 ---

+## Spin-off Projects

+KiDoom's vector rendering approach has inspired additional experiments:

+**[ScopeDoom](https://github.com/MichaelAyles/ScopeDoom)** - DOOM rendered on an oscilloscope in XY mode.
+Uses the same vector extraction pipeline from KiDoom, outputting audio signals that draw the game on an oscilloscope display.
+Some of the original ScopeDoom development code is still present in this repository under `scopedoom/`.

+---

 ## Inspiration & References

 The wireframe approach was partly inspired by **[DOOM on a Vectrex](https://web.archive.org/web/20250807100629/http://spritesmods.com/?art=veccart&page=5)** - Sprite_tm's incredible port that renders DOOM on a 1982 vector display.
 That project proved vector-based DOOM rendering was viable; KiDoom just substitutes copper traces for phosphor lines.